William Terrell Lewis: Biography

 Sometimes spelled William Terrill Lewis or recorded as Wm.
 Terry Lewis, he moved to the settlement of Nashville, Tennessee with his father and brothers around 1793.
 He built one of the first two brick homes in Davidson County, Tennessee.
 He was known as land speculator and "kept a hotel for many years.
 He was very kind and hospitable to strangers, and his house was the stopping-place for all distinguished lawyers and dignitaries on visiting Nashville."
-This brick building later became Talbot's Tavern under management of Clayton Talbot, and Isham Parker, and in 1825 became the Nashville Inn.
 This was the preferred tavern of Andrew Jackson and thus local Democrats; the Whigs patronized the City Hotel across the courtyard square.
 Lewis was a land speculator during this era, along with John Armstrong, his brother Martin Armstrong, North Carolina Secretary of State James Glasgow, Stockley Donelson, William Blount, and William Terrell.
 Donelson and Lewis were both charged with fraud or dishonesty at one time or another over the course of their careers in speculation.

 On March 11, 1797, Lewis (unclear if Senior or Junior) sold Andrew Jackson 1,000 acres of land in Madison County, Tennessee for $250.
 In the year 1800, Lewis, Judge McNairy, and Dr. Henning founded the Federalist Academy school, which unified with the Davidson Academy in short order.